 - 1. Restore administrator access to the platform. - 2.
 Ensure that the new version number appears in the platform's user interface (UI): - a.
 Log in to the platform's UI. - b.
-Click Enterprise Settings in the left navigation. - c.
+Click Enterprise Settings in the left navigation.
+Or click the avatar symbol in the top right corner of any page, and click About. - c.
 Note the number that appears under Version.